by Contributing Writer Carlos Moreno

 Black Prosperity in Indian Territory

 David Franklin was born David Birney in 1820 in Tennessee, near the town of Gallatin.
-At the time of the Civil War, David escaped from his owners (who had moved from Tennessee to Indian Territory in 1830) and joined the Union army, using the name David Franklin.
+At the time of the Civil War, David escaped from his owners (Chickasaw tribal members who had moved from Tennessee to Indian Territory in 1830) and joined the Union army, using the name David Franklin.

 David’s brother, Alexander, lived an equal amount of time during his early life in Tennessee and Virginia.
 Alexander was acquainted with some of the families related to President Thomas Jefferson’s former slaves, who were all sold or freed between 1827 and 1830, several years after Jefferson’s death.
 The Franklin family believed Jefferson to be an abolitionist.
 In his 1785 “Notes on the State of Virginia,” Jefferson did write that slavery was demoralizing to both white and Black society.
 Nonetheless, Jefferson favored the segregation of the two races and believed Black people to be inferior.
 The Franklin family was also staunchly political and fought for Black freedom.
 Alexander served in the Second Seminole War (1835 – 1842) and convinced his brother to enlist with the Union army.

 Under the Treaty of Dancing Rabbit Creek in 1830, the Choctaw Tribe was removed from their native land in Mississippi and relocated to Indian Territory.
 Millie Colbert Franklin, a one-fourth Choctaw Indian, was raised in the tribe’s customs and spoke Choctaw fluently.
 David and Millie were married in 1856 near Biloxi, Mississippi and moved to Pauls Valley in Garvin County, Indian Territory.
-They later settled further east near Homer, Pontotoc County, where David purchased 300 acres in what was then the Chickasaw Nation.
-When David enlisted to fight in the Civil War in 1846, his brother Alexander—along with two other siblings, Bailey and Matilda—moved to Homer to help Millie tend the family farm.
+They later moved further east near Homer, Pontotoc County, where David settled on a 300 acre spread in what was then communal land in the Chickasaw Nation.
+When David enlisted to fight in the Civil War in 1864, his brother Alexander—along with two other siblings, Bailey and Matilda—moved to Homer to help Millie tend the family farm.

 Buck Colbert Franklin was born on May 6th, 1879, the seventh of David and Millie’s 10 children.
 He was named Buck in honor of his grandfather, who had been a slave and purchased his freedom.
 His siblings were Andrew, Walter, Dolores, Thomas, Hattie, Matthew, David Jr., Fisher and Lydia Franklin.
 By this time, B.C.’s father had gained national notoriety as a rancher trading cattle, horses and hogs throughout Indian Territory, as well as in Kansas, Texas and New Mexico.